Skip to Main Content

 • If you want to cash out a settlement all at once, the request will undergo a court review and could take anywhere from 45 to 60 days.

 If you’re in need of immediate cash, you may be tempted to turn to your structured settlement fund and take all the proceeds at once.
 Before making such a big decision, consider the pros and cons.
-You’ll pay a fee to cash out and may jeopardize your future financial security.
-But if you need money now, cashing out may be an option.
+You’ll pay a fee to cash out, potentially jeopardizing your future financial security.
+But if you need money now, cashing out may be the best option.

 Structured settlements are the source of about $10 billion in annual payments to more than 30,000 recipients each year.
 These payments are tax-free and the income does not impact eligibility for other government programs like Medicaid or Social Security disability benefits.

-Recipients often consider cashing in their structured settlement entirely when an emergency occurs or there’s a need for a substantial sum of cash.
+Recipients often consider cashing out their structured settlement entirely when an emergency occurs or there’s a need for a substantial sum of cash.

 When contacting a buyer like J.G.
 Wentworth, a company representative will review your settlement fund, the amount of your monthly payments and current financial needs and offer two or three different buyout options.